pinkpixel-dev/bibble/OVERVIEW.md

   - Multiple APIs with intelligent fallbacks (Random Cat, The Cat API, Cats as a Service)
   - Configurable sizes (small, medium, large) with actual image display in terminal
   - Multiple API rotation for variety and reliability, with optional API key support for higher rate limits
+- **🎭 Git Commit Poetry** (built-in personality)
+  - Transform boring Git commit messages into delightful four-line poems directly in conversation
+  - Preserves core technical meaning while adding whimsical poetic language grounded in commit context
+  - Mixes coding/tech metaphors with natural imagery for creative expression without invoking extra tools
+  - Self-contained poems that are fun to read regardless of Git knowledge
+- **🔥 Playful Roasts** (built-in personality)
+  - Craft witty, harmless roasts for entertainment on demand without relying on a dedicated tool
+  - Keeps the teasing gentle by default while still landing a memorable punch line
+  - Focuses on general personality/life roasts with clever, quotable one-liners inspired by Pink Pixel prompts
+  - Designed for harmless fun that fits naturally into the agent's chat persona

 **🏆 Hackathon Highlights:**
 - **Terminal Talent**: Stunning visual effects, ASCII art, AND real image display in pure terminal environment